vMohammad24/NaviThingy/README.md

 # NaviThingy

-A modern cross-platform Navidrome client built with Tauri and Svelte.
+A Navidrome client built with Tauri and Svelte.

+## NOTE

+This project is still in development.
+Please report any issues you encounter.

 ## Features